temporalio/cli/docs/batch/index.md

 id: index
 title: temporal batch
 sidebar_label: batch
-description: Temporal CLI operation for ....
+description: nextLine
 tags:
 	- cli
 ---

-## batch

 Operations performed on Batch jobs.
-Use [Workflows](https://docs.temporal.io/workflows) commands with --query flag to start batch jobs.
+Use Workflow commands with --query flag to start batch jobs.

     Batch Jobs run in the background and affect [Workflow Executions](https://docs.temporal.io/workflows/#workflow-execution) one at a time.